COMPARE TO OTHER COMPONENTS

 using IronZip;

-// Extract protected ZIP
+// Extract the protected ZIP archive content to a specified directory

 IronZipArchive.ExtractArchiveToDirectory("output.zip", "extracted", "P@ssw0rd");